 Why was Uganda chosen as the site for EWB-USA’s next country office?

 Uganda is one of the poorest countries in the world, with enormous needs for small-scale infrastructure at the village level.
 These needs range from water supply and sanitation to schools, roads, health clinics, bridges, alternative energy and food security.
 All of these can be effectively addressed by EWB-USA’s wide-ranging engineering expertise.
-We also already have a significant footprint in the country, with 47 EWB-USA projects currently at various stages of implementation in Uganda; this is one of the highest concentrations of programs in our organization.

 Over the past year, more than 1,000,000 South Sudanese refugees have arrived in northern Uganda seeking protection after fleeing civil war.
 This huge influx has not only generated a great demand for water and sanitation services on the part of the refugee communities, but has equally placed a similar strain on the capacity of Ugandan communities in border regions that host their new refugee neighbors.
 To compound this scenario, the country is also currently grappling with the effects of climate change and the drought conditions affecting the rest of the Horn of Africa.